STEVE GALLANT QGM

 Steve is regularly invited as a speaker on extremism and radicalisation within the prison system.

-Audience: Universities, policy institutes, justice professionals.
+Suitable for: Universities, policy institutes, security and justice orgs/events.

 Crime, Consequences and Rehabilitation

-Audience: Criminology students, justice programmes, academic audiences.
+Suitable for: Criminology, Sociology and Psychology students, justice programmes, academic audiences.

 Lived Experience Speakers – Prison and Rehabilitation

-Connecting organisations with authentic voices from the criminal justice system
+Connecting organisations with authentic voices from the criminal justice system.

 -